abhishekarya1/Hash-Define-myNotes/content/spring-boot/test.md

 Create ephemeral external dependencies like databases, MQs, etc.. for test purposes.
 Pulls Docker images and runs containers for test scope & duration, needs Docker pre-installed on the system to work.

+**How to populate container DB with data**:
+- use Database Migration like Flyway to populate database container (name is misleading; its just runs `.sql` scripts to create schema, populate data, etc...) ([link](https://stackoverflow.com/questions/57602306/how-to-use-flyway-to-migrate-data-from-one-db-to-another-db))
-Use Database Migration like Flyway to populate database container, or use an init `.sql` file containing queries to populate container DB ([link](https://www.testcontainers.org/modules/databases/jdbc)).
+- or use an init `.sql` file containing queries to populate container DB ([link](https://www.testcontainers.org/modules/databases/jdbc)).

 ```java
 @SpringBootTest